FATF legislation done in best national interest: Sh Rashid

 He said former president Asif Ali Zardari was looking for an NRO.
 Praising the government, Sheikh said the government did not surrender before the opposition in the anti-money laundering bill and now the NRO had been buried after the legislation.

-He said the opposition parties opposed the Financial Action Task Force bills but their 38 members were absent from the joint session of parliament.
+He said the opposition parties opposed the FATF bills but their 38 members were absent from the joint session of parliament.

 “The opposition will only rely on processions and rallies,” he added.